09 Early years practice policy

 setting considers staff/child ratios, the age of the child and registration requirements.

-enables all children and families to access our services.
+children and families to access our services.

 are: